fnc11/FuzzyMiner/readme.md

 [(Back to top)](#table-of-contents)

-The Fuzy Miner Web Application is released under the under terms of the [Apache License V2.0](LICENSE).
+The Fuzzy Miner Web Application is released under the under terms of the [Apache License V2.0](LICENSE).